Penile Prosthetic Surgery

 No. If you can still have erections on your own, which are satisfactory for intercourse, you should carefully consider whether an implant is right for you.

-If you cannot have spontaneous erections or they are unsatisfactory for intercourse, the implant will be able to provide you with more “instant” erections compared to other non-surgical reatments for erectile dysfunction.
+If you cannot have spontaneous erections or they are unsatisfactory for intercourse, the implant will be able to provide you with more “instant” erections compared to other non-surgical treatments for erectile dysfunction

 Penile Prosthesis Cost in Australia varies per urologist.
 For us in our clinic, the surgery will incur hospital costs, anaesthetist fees and Doctor Katelaris’ fee.